Agenda

 Partner Networks Strategy Sessions

-Various Networks participating in Construct will spend time with their member organizations discussing strategic goals and priorities (Sinapis, Angello, Heron, Relativ, Ziwani).
+Various networks partcipating in Construct will spend time with their member organizations discussing strategic goals and priorities (Sinapis, Angello, Heron, Relativ, Ziwani).
 Other participating organizations are free to self-organize to explore partnership priorities.

 DINNER GROUP